 Instructions

-- Velvet Chicken: Combine chicken strips with baking soda, cornstarch, water, soy sauce, and sesame oil in a bowl.
-Marinate for 15-20 minutes to tenderize the meat.
-After marinating, rinse the chicken under cold water and pat dry thoroughly to remove excess coating.
+1. Velvet Chicken: Combine the chicken strips with baking soda, cornstarch, water, soy sauce, and sesame oil in a bowl.
+Allow the chicken to marinate for 15-20 minutes to tenderize.
+Then rinse the chicken under cold water and pat dry with paper towels.

-- Make Sauce: In a small bowl, whisk together soy sauce, oyster sauce, hoisin sauce, rice vinegar, and optional cornstarch if a thicker sauce is desired.
-Set aside.
+2. Make Sauce: In a small bowl, whisk together the soy sauce, oyster sauce, hoisin sauce, rice vinegar, and cornstarch (if using) until smooth and set aside.

-- Stir-fry Chicken: Heat 1 tablespoon of sesame oil in a skillet or wok over medium-high heat.
-Add the chicken and stir-fry until cooked through and lightly browned, about 4-5 minutes.
-Remove chicken from skillet and set aside.
+3. Stir-fry Chicken: Heat 1 tablespoon of sesame oil in a skillet or wok over medium-high heat.
+Add the chicken and stir-fry until it is cooked through and lightly browned, about 4-5 minutes.
+Remove the chicken from the pan and set aside.

-- Stir-fry Vegetables: Add the remaining 1 tablespoon sesame oil to the skillet.
-Sauté minced garlic and ginger until fragrant, about 30 seconds.
-Add frozen green beans and stir-fry until heated through and slightly tender, around 4-6 minutes.
+4. Stir-fry Vegetables: Add the remaining tablespoon of sesame oil to the skillet.
+Sauté the minced garlic and fresh ginger until fragrant, around 30 seconds to 1 minute.
+Add the frozen green beans and stir-fry for 4-5 minutes until heated through and slightly tender but still crisp.

-- Combine and Finish: Return the cooked chicken to the skillet with the vegetables.
-Pour the prepared sauce over and continue stir-frying until the sauce thickens and everything is evenly coated, about 2-3 minutes.
+5. Combine and Finish: Return the cooked chicken to the skillet with the green beans.
+Pour the prepared sauce over the mixture and stir-fry everything together until the sauce thickens slightly and coats the ingredients well, about 1-2 minutes.

 Notes